-TWDB requires Table 1: Existing Flood Infrastructure Summary Table to be included in Appendix B and includes the location and summary of existing flood infrastructure and natural features within the Lower Rio Grande Flood Planning Region, whose information was readily available.
+TWDB require Table 1: Existing Flood Infrastructure Summary Table is included in Appendix B and includes the location and summary of existing flood infrastructure and natural features within the Lower Rio Grande Flood Planning Region whose information was readily available.
 Although there have been efforts to collect flood control and conveyance information from the entities with the Lower Rio Grande, no digital information has been able to be collected thus far.
-This database is expected to be enhanced with more local information as future data collection efforts are undertaken.
-Thus, no information has been acquired or received regarding the functionality of constructed flood infrastructure.
+It is expected that this database will be enhanced with more local information as future data collection efforts are undertaken.
+Thus, no information has been acquired or received regarding functionality of constructed flood infrastructure.